By Allergy Mom Diva

 Sip and Savor Pass

 The Sip and Savor Pass is a great way to sample selections throughout the Festival.
 While previously limited to annual passholders, it is now available to all guests!
 This charming keepsake pass includes 8 coupons that can be used on food or non-alcoholic beverage items from any participating Marketplaces, Paradise Garden Grill and select Festival Food & Beverage Carts.

-Sip and Savor Passes cost $54 ($49 for annual passholders) and can be purchased at various locations throughout the park, including Trolley Treats, Elias & Co., Seaside Souvenirs, the Sip and Savor Cart, the Festival Marketplaces, Festival Gift and Artist Corner and Studio Store in Hollywood Land.
+Sip and Savor Passes can be purchased at various locations throughout the park, including Trolley Treats, Elias & Co., Seaside Souvenirs, the Sip, and Savor Cart, the Festival Marketplaces, Festival Gift and Artist Corner and Studio Store in Hollywood Land.

-Diva Tip: To get the most bang for your buck, use the Sip and Savor Pass for higher priced items (those above $6.75, or $6.13 for annual passholders).
+Diva Tip: To get the most bang for your buck, use the Sip and Savor Pass for higher-priced items.
 There are plenty of items that cost $7 or more, so this is an easy method to save a few dollars.

 With fourteen Festival Marketplaces, plus specialty items located across the Park, there are plenty of choices!
 I enjoyed most of the items I sampled, but here are my favorites: